ImFlog/imflog.github.io/content/_index.md

 I am a passionate software engineer that works on various stuff going from architecture and distributed systems to infrastructure.

 I am also the maintainer of the Open Source Project [Kafka Schema Registry Plugin](https://github.com/ImFlog/schema-registry-plugin).
-A blog post is comming soon to explain what the project is and open source project management in general.
+A blog post is coming soon to explain what the project is and open source project management in general.

 To reach me, follow the links above.